Vyral/bud-gragg/_posts/2021-07-06-the-latest-news--notes-from-our-market.md

 **Feel free to watch the video above in its entirety to get the full market update or use these timestamps to skip ahead to various sections at your leisure:**

-0:27—The large gap between supply and demand, and why builders are far behind
+0:27—The large gap between supply and demand and why builders are far behind

 1:45—True demand and population growth